 Corrections: You must be able to complete a 300 meter dash in 75.3 seconds, 19 push-ups in a minute, and 25 sit-ups in a minute.

 What police academy will I attend and how long is it?

 Typically, a police academy is 6-7 months long.
-We use the Frederick Police, Howard County Police, and Carroll County Sheriff’s Office police academies.
+We use the Frederick Police, Howard County Police, Washington County, and Carroll County Sheriff’s Office police academies.
 The dates they begin and the number of student spots we are able to obtain determine when the recruits are hired.

 Do I have to live at the academy?

 No. Recruits attend the academy during the week and are off on the weekends.
 The sheriff’s office partners with several different academies in the local area.